Domestic Flying in the COVID-19 Era

 Wearing a mask is no longer required on planes or in airports, but I still plan to wear one on my next domestic flight.
 COVID-19 levels continue to rise and fall across the nation, and I won’t know where the people around me are coming from.
 Plus, my trusty N95s help protect me from other respiratory viruses, including the flu.
 Why not do what I can to avoid getting sick while I travel?

 Before I left for Pittsburgh, I checked the community transmission risk there.
 Today you can use the CDC’s COVID-19 County Check widget to check the COVID-19 Community Level.
 Fortunately, I found the COVID-19 risk at my destination was low.
 However, I was mindful that I would be interacting with people who were traveling from all over the country and many parts of the world.
 So, the risk in airports and on planes might be higher than at my destination.

 Monitor for COVID-19 after your trip

 Even if you are cautious, there’s always a risk you will be exposed to COVID-19 while traveling.
 The CDC recommends that all travelers monitor themselves for COVID-19 symptoms after travel, even if they’re fully vaccinated.

-The CDC recommends that everyone traveling within the US get tested no more than three days before they travel.
+The CDC recommends that everyone traveling within the US consider getting tested no more than three days before they travel.
 The closer the test is to the time you leave, the better.
-In addition, anyone who spends time without a mask in crowded places — especially indoors — should get tested when they come home from a trip.
+In addition, anyone who spends time without a good mask in crowded places — especially indoors — should get tested when they come home from a trip.